The main languages spoken are Swahili and English. Locals appreciate any Swahili you can speak!

 Your personal cell phone will work if it is a global cell phone and coverage is spotty.
 You can buy a Celtel and Vodaphone in Tanzania for about $30 plus minutes.
 You may want to consider renting one or getting a satellite phone.

 Tanzania uses 220 volt current with a U.K. or European plug.
+An electrical converter is recommended for 110 volt (U.S.) electrical devices.
 On safari, many hotels are on generators or solar power, so electricity may not run all day and all night.

-Tanzania is experiencing rolling black outs throughout the country.
+Tanzania sometimes experiences rolling black outs throughout the country.
 Some businesses are able to run a generator, but many are without power at random times and days.

-Moshi is a typical African town.
-The roads are in horrible shape.
+Moshi and Arusha are typical African towns.
+The roads are in horrible shape, and traffic can be bad.

 Shopping is limited, and bargaining is the norm.
 Caucasians may get charged more than an African, so take your guides shopping if possible.